sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/1 The Morning After.md

 Callie's laptop, sitting on the coffee table, was her next port of call.
 Opening it up, she grabbed her phone, flicking on the switch to create a hotspot network to work with... and noticed there was no mobile signal to connect to.

 *What the heck is going on...?*

+First Lily, now this.
+Okay yeah, this was a much lesser problem, but things just weren't --

+Wait.

+First Lily, now this ...

+Callie stood, walking over to the bathroom door.
+"Marieee...?"

+"I haven't gone down the drain yet," her cousin chuckled from the other side.

+"I just had a feeling what might be going on, and I need you to convince me I'm wrong."

+"Shoot."

+"When... when I got squidnapped with the Great Zapfish..."

+"I already don't like where this is going."

+"...how... did you find out?
+Was it something like this?"

+There was a pause from the other side of the door.
+Then Callie heard a sigh from her cousin.
+"Callie... could you head down to the street and let me know if you see the Zapfish on the Tower?"